AintSmurf/Automated-Solana-Sniper-Bot/README.md

 ## Overview

-**Solana Sniper Bot** is a high-performance, real-time trading automation tool designed to detect and evaluate newly launched tokens on the Solana blockchain.
-Using **Helius WebSocket logs**, the bot identifies fresh token mints (e.g. via **Raydium** or **Pump.fun**) and runs them through a rigorous anti-scam pipeline.
-If deemed safe, tokens are logged, optionally bought, and monitored for profit-taking or stop-loss triggers.
+**Solana Sniper Bot** is a high-performance, real-time trading automation tool designed to detect, evaluate, and act on newly launched tokens on the Solana blockchain.

-🔧 The bot includes fully implemented **buy/sell mechanics** via Jupiter & Raydium swaps — currently under controlled testing.
+It connects directly to **Helius WebSocket logs** to monitor real-time token mints (via **Raydium**, **Pump.fun**, and others), and runs advanced **anti-scam checks** including liquidity validation, contract safety, holder distribution, and price manipulation.

-📊 Real-time results are recorded to CSV and optionally sent to Discord.
+🧠 If a token passes all checks, the bot can **automatically simulate or execute trades** via **Jupiter's AMM aggregator**, then monitor the token for take-profit or stop-loss conditions.

 ---